310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% endbubble %}

 {% bubble Hajime %}
-Handshake~♪ Ehehe, Tomoya-kun, you really are so warm!
+Handshake~…♪ Ehehe, Tomoya-kun, you really are so warm!
 {% endbubble %}

 <div toc>